 Red Flag 1: The Un-Archived Past

-- The Detection Move: Use tools like the Wayback Machine or simply scroll through old Twitter/X or LinkedIn replies.
+The Detection Move: Use tools like the Wayback Machine or simply scroll through old Twitter/X or LinkedIn replies.
 Search their name + "hustle" or "4 am."
-If their past has been digitally scrubbed, it's a calculated rebrand, not a personal journey.
+If their past has been erased, it's a calculated rebrand.
+I once tracked a "mindfulness for CEOs" guru back to a 2023 YouTube video titled "Sleep is for the Weak: My $100k Month Routine."
+The video was delisted but still cached on a podcast aggregator.
+This historical amnesia is a hallmark of the mindfulness grift.
+Their "transformation" lacks the messy, public repentance of a real change.

 Red Flag 2: The Seamless Monetization of "Peace"

-- The Detection Move: Look at the launch sequence.
+The Detection Move: Look at the launch sequence.
 Is their content leading you on a genuine exploratory journey, or is it a straight-line funnel to a "limited-time offer" for the cure?
 As we detail in our 2026 Guide to Spotting Fake Gurus, the monetization velocity is a key indicator of intent.
+A survey by the Online Learning Consortium in 2025 noted that "wellness" courses launched by previously hustle-focused creators had an average price point 40% higher than their original productivity courses, despite using more recycled content Source: Online Learning Consortium.
+They charge a premium for the antidote.

 Red Flag 3: Contradictory "Evidence" of Success

-- The Detection Move: Scrutinize their success stories.
+The Detection Move: Scrutinize their success stories.
 Do they celebrate balanced lives, improved team culture, or personal wellbeing?
 Or is it just revenue and growth, now with a side of yoga?
 This is a core part of learning to Detect the underlying narrative.
+If the only metric that improved was revenue, they’re just teaching hustle in a meditation cushion.
+I’ve seen this firsthand in "recovery" masterminds where the weekly check-ins were still about hitting aggressive KPIs; the "mindfulness" was just a stress-management tool for higher output.

 Red Flag 4: The Vocabulary Veneer

-- The Detection Move: Ask a probing question in the comments.
+The Detection Move: Ask a probing question in the comments.
 "That's interesting, can you explain how polyvagal theory specifically applies to decision fatigue in quarter-end reviews?"
 A genuine teacher will engage.
 A grifter will ignore it or give a vague, copy-pasted response about "listening to your body."
+Their language is a costume, not a competency.
+This vocabulary veneer is a key marker of 2026's trend, where complex psychological concepts become marketing lubricant.

 The Deeper Cycle: Why This Was Inevitable